broadinstitute/grit-benchmark/1.calculate-metrics/cell-health/taxonomy.md

 We calculate two different categories of metrics:

 1. Self-similarity metrics – numbers that report similarity within these sets (e.g. computing within a Level 2 set will give a number for that set, e.g. the self-similarity of an MOA class)
 2. Cross-similarity metrics – numbers that report similarity across these sets.
+We don't discuss that here.

 Notes:
 - _Self-similarity_ sounds better than _Auto-similarity_, although the latter is more consistent with stats e.g. autocorrelation and cross-correlation